Join us in discovering the opera stars of tomorrow at the Final of The Glyndebourne Opera Cup – an international

 Tickets are available to the Semi-final and the Final which take place on the Glyndebourne main stage.

 The Final will be the culmination of a long journey for the singers.
 Following an open call for applications, selected singers will attend preliminary rounds in locations around the world.
-25 semi-finalists will vye for for one of only ten places in the Final, performing before an illustrious international jury chaired by Sebastian F. Schwarz.
+25 semi-finalists will vye for one of only ten places in the Final, performing before an illustrious international jury chaired by Sebastian F. Schwarz.

-Each installment of this biennial competition will focus on the work of one great operatic composer, starting with Mozart.
+Each instalment of this biennial competition will focus on the work of one great operatic composer, starting with Mozart.

 The winner will receive a top prize of £15,000 and the guarantee of a professional role at one of the top international opera houses.
 The competition offers prizes for second place (£10,000) and third place (£7,500), along with an Audience Award and a The Ginette Theano Prize for Most Promising Talent and Media prize (£5,000 each).

 Saturday 24 March 2018, 4.00pm – 9.00pm